trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.2.3: Fix for dragonriding mounts in Valdrakken.
+Updated for 10.0.5.
 - v 1.2.2: Supports dragonriding mounts in more areas of the Dragon Isles.
 - v 1.2.1: Summons dragonriding mounts in Dragon Isles.
 - v 1.1.7: Updated for 10.0.2.